truemagic-coder/solana-agent/README.md

 ## Agentic IQ

-Solana Agent is an AI Agent framework defined on three dimensions:
+Solana Agent is an AI framework built on three pillars:

-* **Swarm Intelligence:** Agents collaborate as a specialized collective with intelligent routing.
-They process both text and audio seamlessly, share episodic memory across interactions, and receive queries optimized for their expertise.
+* **Swarm Intelligence:** Specialized agents collaborate and share per-user memory for text and audio.
+Intelligent routing ensures the most qualified agent handles each query.

-* **Organizational Alignment:** Every agent follows clear organizational values and ethics.
-This ensures consistent, principled responses aligned with human priorities.
+* **Organizational Alignment:** Agents follow a core set of values and ethics.
+This guarantees responses remain consistent and principled.

-* **Extensible Tooling:** Agents recognize when specialized tools are needed.
-They extend capabilities beyond conversation to take actions via standard Python package integration.
+* **Extensible Tooling:** Agents recognize when tools are needed and integrate them seamlessly from Python packages.
+They act beyond conversation to address user needs.

-This approach creates AI Agents that are intelligent, contextually aware, and aligned with organizational values to power your business!
+This approach produces AI Agents that are intelligent, cooperative, and aligned with organizational goals.

 ## Features